 The film follows a year at the titular school, covering a number of students and their experiences.
 Crowe's screenplay hits several of the expected beats.
 There's the tentative romance as terminally nice Mark Ratner (Brian Backer) pursues Stacy Hamilton (Jennifer Jason Leigh), only to initially be outdone by his friend Mike Damone (Robert Romanus), who gets Stacy pregnant and bails on her when she needs an abortion.
 Stacy's brother Brad (Judge Reinhold), a senior, dumps his girlfriend, but then finds his objective – having his freedom so he can enjoy the best year of his life before he heads off to college – doesn't exactly go to plan.
 Brad is also nursing a crush on Linda (Phoebe Cates), Stacy's more experienced friend who, as Damone does for Rat, dispenses 'sage like' advice to Stacy.
 Around these central threads spin a series of fun, more broadly comic incidents, generally involving stoned school slacker Jeff Spicoli (Sean Penn) and his buds.
 Spicoli's nemesis is American history teacher Mr Hand (Ray Walston), who consistently berates Spicoli for wasting his time, leading to some of the film's funniest moments.

 Like The Last American Virgin, Fast Times At Ridgemont High mixes sex comedy and stoner jokes with a very serious side and a surprisingly realistic look at teenagers' own view of their coming of age experiences.
-While Virgin can often grind the gears during shifts between its serious and comedic sides, Crowe's screenplay smoothes the transitions in mood, doing a much better job of making the changeable tones feel cohesive.
+While Virgin can often grind its gears during shifts between its serious and comedic sides, Crowe's screenplay smoothes the transitions in mood, doing a much better job of making the changeable tones feel cohesive.

 Crowe and director Amy Heckerling's deft mix of the comedic, the dramatic and sometimes the tragic, is seen most clearly in Stacy's story.
-Stacy is played as a typical fifteen year old girl; lacking experience, curious about the sexual experiences her friend Linda has already had and anxious both to learn and to begin having those experiences for herself.
+Stacy is played as a typical fifteen year old girl; lacking experience, curious about the sexual experiences her friend Linda has already had and anxious both to learn and have those experiences for herself.
 Crowe and Heckerling often play this for broad comedy, as in the scene in the school cafeteria in which Linda, using a carrot, shows Stacy how to give a blowjob and Stacy's clumsy attempt draws mocking applause when it's spotted.

 Stacy and Rat's tentative on off romance is also largely played for laughs.
 Their first date is one of the film's funniest sequences.
 Damone has advised Rat to play the first side of Led Zeppelin 4 in the car when he picks up Stacy.
 Crowe knew the guys from Zeppelin from his days with Rolling Stone, but was unable to license anything from 4.
 Instead, as Stacy and Rat are driving to their date, we hear Kashmir on the stereo.
 This solution actually makes the scene funnier and more character appropriate than it would be if Crowe had been able to secure, say, Black Dog.
 The scene plays as if Rat has made a mistake, which suits his character better; he's forever trying hard, but not quite getting it right, in this case playing a track from Physical Graffiti rather than from 4.
 It's also a great joke because of what Kashmir sounds like.
 The strings hold a foreboding menace that plays on the nerves, accentuating how Rat must be feeling.
-This gag is carried through in the design of the restaurant that Rat and Stacy go to, where everything seems huge, purposely designed by Heckerling designed to dwarf them and make them look like the kids they are trying hard not to be.
+This gag is carried through in the design of the restaurant that Rat and Stacy go to, where everything seems huge, purposely designed at Heckerling's request to dwarf Rat and Stacy, making them look like the kids they are trying hard not to be.

 As much as Stacy is concerned with romance, her overriding curiosity and that of most of the characters in the film is about sex.
 Many of the American teen movies of the 80's see sex as something that girls allow to be done to them, rather than something they actively take an interest in, Fast Times differs in this respect.
 Stacy pursues sex with gusto, she goes after it first with a much older and more experienced man, then with Damone, a guy her own age who gets there first largely because he's more honest about what he wants than his nervy friend Rat.
 It would be easy to show Stacy's pursuit of sexual experience as something wholly positive, or to depict her as somehow immoral for her curiosity and desire (The Last American Virgin veers more towards the latter path).
 Crowe and Heckerling, however, take a more nuanced approach.

 Fast Times is marked by a sexual frankness malleable enough to be both dramatic and funny, but it is also more respectful to its female cast than many of the teen films of this period, which were filled with completely gratuitous nudity (see Tomboy for some especially ill thought out examples).
-There is plenty of nudity, but the two female characters who are exposed – Stacy and Linda – are perhaps the film's two most developed and realistic characters.
+There is plenty of nudity, but the two female characters who are exposed – Stacy and Linda – are perhaps the film's two most developed and realistic individduals.
 With just one exception, the nudity takes place during sex scenes, and is part of the film's commitment to not sugarcoating its content.
 The bulk of the nudity seems designed to put us inside the awkwardness of Stacy's early sexual experiences.
 Look at the way Leigh holds herself in the second scene, at first showing off, then repositioning, slightly embarrassed.
 This intent is clarified with the one nude scene that occurs outside this context.